biovino1/DCTDomain/README.md

 **************************************************************************************************************

-A replication of the results from https://academic.oup.com/bioinformatics/article/32/17/2636/2450749 where multiple state-of-the-art protein database searching programs are ran on the pfam-max50 dataset. conda.sh sets up the conda environment with all of the necessary dependancies.
-The benchmarking script is then run to compare each protein pair in the dataset to each other to get a bit score and E-value.
+A replication of the results from https://academic.oup.com/bioinformatics/article/32/17/2636/2450749 where multiple state-of-the-art protein database searching programs are ran on the pfam-max50 and pfam_nomax50 datasets. conda.sh sets up the conda environment with all of the necessary dependancies. benchmarking.py is then run to compare each protein pair in the dataset to each other to get a bit score and E-value.
 The results are then parsed and the AUROC is calculated.

 Instructions on how to use each tool for the purposes of this project can be found in guide.txt in the benchmarking directory.